Arts & Culture Grants

 General Operating grants are available to arts, culture and heritage organizations that carry out the majority of their work in Kelowna.
 These grants support the operations of the organization, but are not to be used for startup, events, or capital projects.
 This grant acknowledges the work these organizations do and how they positively contribute to Kelowna's quality of life, identity and economy.
 Grants are extended to recipients who demonstrate vision, accountability and a spirit of community service in their operations.

-The 2018 General Operating Grant Application has passed.
-For more information, please contact Christine McWillis (250) 470-0640 or email email@example.com
+The 2020 General Operating Grant Applications will be available starting Oct.
+3 and due on November 29.
+For more information, please contact Christine McWillis 250-470-0640 or email email@example.com

 Project grants are available to community organizations, which provide a festival, event or project that feature arts, culture and/or heritage for the benefit of Kelowna residents.
 Eligible organizations are not required to be from the arts, culture or heritage sector.

 All festivals, events and projects must be accessible to the public, offer a unique experience, and prominently feature arts, culture or heritage content.
 Funding is provided for up to a maximum of three years on a matching 50/50 basis.

 The 2020 Project Grant Application will be available starting Oct.
 3 and due on November 29.
 For more information, please contact Christine McWillis 250-470-0640 or email firstname.lastname@example.org

 Organization Development Grants aim to provide assistance to non-profit organizations for the purpose of undertaking activities or initiatives that will develop the organization’s capacity and sustainability.
 Funding is used to pay for consulting services or for tuition in reputable programs.
 Organization Development grants are a type of project grant, and are available for up to 50% of the total project cost, to a maximum of $5,000.
 Matching contributions may be cash or in kind.
 Two or more organizations may partner on an organization development project and undertake joint planning or training.